Basics of Plasma Cutting Buying Guide

 How thick of a metal can a plasma cutter cut?

 The cutting capacity depends on the specific model of the plasma cutter.
-It is typically measured in inches or millimetres and can range from thin sheet metal to thick plates.
+It is typically measured in inches or millimeters and can range from thin sheet metal to thick plates.

 What is the duty cycle of a plasma cutter?